romm/formz/Documentation/06-IntegratorManual/Configuration.rst

 In order for CSS and JavaScript to be able to find elements in the HTML DOM, it's necessary to respect some integration rules.

-Take care of respecting them when :ref:`you create new layouts <integratorManual-layouts>`, or Formz may suffer of dysfunction.
+Take care of respecting them when :ref:`you create new layouts <integratorManual-layouts>`, or Formz may not work properly.

 Field container
 ---------------